WeAreAVP/Harvest-Quickbooks/README.md

 1) Download transformer script from Github to your local machine.

 2) If not already, open your terminal window.
 Navigate to the directory that contains the tranformer script by using the cd command.
-For instance if the script in the Downloads folder:
+For instance if the script is in the Downloads folder:

 ```bash
 cd Downloads
 ```

 3) Run script in the terminal using the below command: